openjs-foundation/standards/GOVERNANCE.md

 The moderator is responsible for summarizing the discussion of each agenda item and sends it as a pull request after the meeting.

+## Attending External Standards Meetings

+At various times members of this committee will attend Standards Meetings at external organizations as a representative of the OpenJS Foundation.
+If a member would like to attend a meeting as a delegate of the OpenJS Foundation they should open an issue stating:

+* The standards meeting they wish to attend
+* The OpenJS Foundations relationship to this standards organization
+* The date and location of the meeting
+* If they will be attending in person or remotely
+* The estimated cost of their particiaption

+This issue should be labelled with `standards-agenda` and will be approved in the next team meeting via the consensus seeking process.

 ## Consensus Seeking Process

 The Team follows a